 This score is based on the Mercer Cost of Living Rankings and provides a good counterpoint to the other affordability measures considered.
 For instance, Hong Kong is among the cheapest locations according to the Big Mac Index, but the second most expensive city in the Mercer Cost of Living Index, due to factors such as the high costs of accommodation.
 Considering this selection of indicators together provides a fuller picture.

-This indicator is based on a student survey which collected over 95,000 responses worldwide.
+This indicator is based on a student survey which we run annually.
 It provides students with an opportunity to share their experience of studying in a particular city.

 Student Experience [x3]